If you’re putting together a home music production studio, an audio interface is one of the most crucial pieces of equipment to invest in.

 But, Behringer definitely shines in this category.
 The U-Phoria gives you the option to use more channels and more versatility.

-Phantom power is very beneficial when you need to have several mics or headphones.
+Phantom power is very beneficial when you need to work with several mics or headphones.
 It helps keep your workspace from becoming cluttered with wires.

 You might be in trouble if you get your device and realize you can’t plug it in.